kayliryan/everything-is-vine/journals/jennifer.md

 code to list all the shopping items from completed orders for a specific winery instead.
 Now that I have that fixed, I will work on the rest of the views.

+* UPDATE

+I was able to create the view to POST shopping items from an order for a specific winery.
+I will continue with the back end in the morning.

 ## Thursday, September 1, 2022
 Today, Kayli and I continued working on: